aptech/docs/docs/CR-cdfLaplace.rst

 Format
 ----------------
-.. function:: cdfLaplace(x, a, b)
+.. function:: cdfLaplace(x, loc, scale)

-    :param x:
+    :param x: Values at which to evaluate the cumulative distribution function for the Laplace distribution.
-    :type x: NxK matrix or Nx1 vector or scalar.
+    :type x: NxK matrix, Nx1 vector or scalar.

-    :param a: Location parameter, ExE conformable with *x*.
+    :param loc: Location parameter, ExE conformable with *x*.
-    :type a: NxK matrix or Nx1 vector or scalar
+    :type loc: NxK matrix, Nx1 vector or scalar

-    :param b: Scale parameter; ExE conformable with *x*. *b* must be greater than 0.
+    :param scale: Scale parameter; ExE conformable with *x*. :math:`0 < scale `.
-    :type b: NxK matrix or Nx1 vector or scalar
+    :type scale: NxK matrix, Nx1 vector or scalar

-    :returns: y (*NxK matrix or Nx1 vector or scalar*)
+    :returns: **p** (*NxK matrix, Nx1 vector or scalar*) - Each element in *p* is the cumulative distribution function for the Laplace distribution evaluated at the corresponding element in *x*.

 Remarks
 -------